Online MBA Programs in Information Technology

-Computer and information systems managers plan, coordinate, or direct activities in information systems, electronic data processing, computer programming, and systems analysis.
+Computers and information systems managers plan, coordinate, direct information systems, electronic data processing, computer programming, and systems analysis.
 This position requires at least a bachelor’s degree, but many managers have a master’s degree.
-The top employers for this occupation are computer system design services, management of companies, software publishers, management, technical, and scientific consulting services, and insurance carriers.
+The top employers for this occupation are computer system design services, companies, software publishers, management, technical and scientific consulting services, and insurance carriers.
 Reported job titles include application development director, information systems (IS) director, information technology (IT) director, information technology (IT) manager, technical services manager, and management information systems (MIS) director.

 - Directing daily department operations, setting standards, priorities, and deadlines, and analyzing workflow

 - Convening with department leaders to engender cooperation and resolve issues